Does your organization offer free, or low-cost eInfrastructure training? Notice something here is out of date? Let us

 CTSC: The Center for Trustworthy Scientific Cyberinfrastructure project offers free cybersecurity training for US National Science Foundation (NSF)-sponsored projects, and more materials are available via the NSF Cybersecurity Summit.
 Special, on-site instruction can be arranged for NSF projects (inquire within).

-Indiana University (IU), Coming in December, 2017: The US-National Science Foundation (NSF) funded the development of an online HPC course by IU that will be available via Morgan Kaufmann Publishing for less than $100.00-US.
+The US-National Science Foundation (NSF) funded the development of an online HPC course by IU that will be available via Morgan Kaufmann Publishing for less than $99.00-US.
 This resource comes in an on-demand format that includes video and slides, and provides hands-on education with MPI and OpenMP (with downloadable video content).
 It will offer a strong foundation for systems administration in a range of environments, including commodity Linux clusters.
 There will be a full-support package option that includes tests, problem sets, Skype meetings with support personnel, grading, and the option to have formal credit hours transferred to any university in the world.
 Stay tuned!

 Indico Data Solutions, Python Training (insideBIGDATA)